 - Food, water, sunscreen, and whatever else you need for two FULL days of learning in an outdoor setting.

 - A towel and dry clothes for after class

 - Completed waiver and health form which were sent to you as an attachment via email

 - Throwbag if you have one.
 If you do not have one, we have several to loan

 - Although not a course requirement, a first aid kit is recommended for anyone on the river.

 This course will be based out of Glasgow, VA.
-There are several campgrounds in the area that can be easily found with an internet search.
+If looking for a hotel, nearby towns are Natural Bridge, Buena Vista, and Lexington, VA.
+There are several campgrounds in the area that can be easily found with an internet search of either Glasgow, VA or Natural Bridge, VA.
 Some are a little pricey so you may want to reach out to others on this list to split a campsite.
 Here are a few options:

 Free primitive camping in the National Forest near the DGIF boat ramp in Snowden, VA near these coordinates.

 Cave Mountain Lake (probably the most reasonably priced campground in the area)